lepcassierou/rcm/README.md

 - A $+$ symbol means model B performs better than model A in that cell.
 - A $-$ symbol means model A performs better than model B in that cell.
 - The absence of symbols indicates A and B classify the same number of samples in that cell.
 - A gradient of colors encodes the amount of difference between A and B in that cell.
+- Hovering the cells will indicate the exact difference in the number of samples between the two models, alongside the percentage of samples it represents compared to the number of samples of that class (w.r.t. to the ground truths).

 The tool is composed of several sliders to control the rendering of the visualization.
 In particular, the sliders respectively control:
 1. The size of the RCM.